nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### Listing the students and their FYPs
 #### Implementation details
-The `List` Feature allows the professor to list all FYP students in the FYP Manager.
+The list feature allows the professor to list all FYP students in the FYP Manager.
-The `List` feature mechanism is facilitated by `ListCommand`.
+The list feature mechanism is facilitated by `ListCommand`.
 It extends from the abstract class `Command`.
 To summarize, it implements the following operation:
 * `ListCommand#execute()` — oversees the execution process for `ListCommand`.

 Given below is an example usage scenario of `ListCommand`:
-1. The user enters the `List` command
+1. The user enters the list command
 2. `FypManagerParser` creates a new `ListCommand` after preliminary check of user input.
 3. `LogicManager` executes the `ListCommand` using the `LogicManager#execute()` method.
 4. `ListCommand` updates a `ObservableList<Student>`, and then creates a `CommandResult` and returns it to `LogicManager` to complete the command.